-3 illustrates the impact of a constant y of toxicants on Resource biomass for alues of species using a mathematical modeling approach.
-The results indicate that the introduction of toxicants into the environment significantly impacts the density of both species and the resource biomass.
+This study explored the effects of external toxicants (Microplastics) on the dynamics of two competing species using a mathematical modeling approach.
+The results indicate that the introduction of toxicants into environment significantly impacts the density of both species and the resource biomass.
 Specifically, as the concentration of toxicants increases, the population densities of the competing species decrease, leading to a reduction in overall resource biomass.
 The mathematical analysis and simulations reveal that the stability of the ecosystem is closely linked to the intrinsic growth rates of the species and the concentration of toxicants, highlighting the critical thresholds where stability is lost.